 - Bachelor's degree programs prepare you for your first nursing position in a variety of clinical settings, including pediatrics, critical care, obstetrics and psychiatric.
 With ongoing clinical experiences that begin your sophomore year and end with a one-on-one practicum placement when you're a senior, you'll graduate ready to succeed in the rapidly changing healthcare world.

-- Dual degree/Second degree programs is for students with non-nursing bachelor degrees and those looking for an accelerated program of study.
+- Dual degree/Second degree programs are designed for students with non-nursing bachelor or higher degrees and those looking for an accelerated program of study.
 Successfully complete this program and sit for the NCLEX examination for your Registered Nurse (R.N.) license.
 The dual degree provides a pathway to an M.S. in an advanced nursing role.

 - R.N./Dual degree program is designed for R.N.s who hold an associate degree or diploma and focuses on meeting society's evolving healthcare needs.
 You also may choose to accelerate your education with graduate level courses.